lucinezhang/Deep-Slope-Estimation/README.md

 # Deep Slope Estimation with Formal Verification

 This project aims to estimate the drivability of the road for autonomous vehicles given a point cloud of the surroundings and verify the robustness of the model with formal verification techniques.
 We use the estimated point normals to represent the slope or the condition of the road.
 Since formal verification tools requires the model size to be as small as possible, we have also tried weight pruning and knowledge distilaltion to compress the model.

-The project page is [here](https://mscvprojects.ri.cmu.edu/2019teamf/)
+The project homepage is [here](https://mscvprojects.ri.cmu.edu/2019teamf/).

 ## Data preparation